replikativ/konserve/README.md

 It is not necessarily fast depending on the usage pattern.
 The general idea is to write most values once (e.g. in form of index fragments) and only update one place once all data is written, similar to Clojure's persistent datastructures.
 To store values under non-conflicting keys, have a look at [hasch](https://github.com/replikativ/hasch).

+## Combined usage with other writers

+konserve assumes currently that it accesses its keyspace in the store exclusively.
+It uses [hasch](https://github.com/replikativ/hasch) to support arbitrary edn keys and hence does not normally clash with outside usage.
+To support multiple konserve clients in the store the backend has to support locking and proper transactions on keys internally.

 ## Serialization formats